tucnak/rollercoaster/think/Think.md

 # Think!

-Software engineering is not about chaotic coding and monkey typing.
-What distinguishes a good programmer from code monkeys is thinking approach.
-Good programmers always know what they do, why they do it.
-Code monkeys commit some blind actions and pray, while an engineer expects some results and later analyses them.
+Software engineering is not about chaotic coding and/or monkey typing.
+What distinguishes a good programmer from code monkeys is active implicit thinking.
+Good programmers always know what they do and why they do it, why code monkeys just blindly commit some actions and pray for good results.
+In the meantime, good engineers expect some results and later analyse them.

-In this section you'll learn how to properly approach the problem, come to clever solution, find an application for it.
-The whole section covers what's called "engineering workflow".
+In this section you'll learn how to properly approach the problem, do a comprehensive research, analyse research data and implement effective solutions.
+In reality, it's really, supa doopa really complicated to stick to this "engineering workflow", but you must do your best here.
+Believe it or not, I keep on failing this part from time to time, especially when I am naive enough to think that I am already absolutely capable in doing job without a corresponding research.

+I highly recommend to check out a song by Jonathan Coulton, called "Code Monkey".
+I have it on my playlist and listen to regularly, a great one!